fmrchallenge/fmrbenchmark/doc/norm/README.md

-This directory contains LaTeX sources for the document that describes the ICRA 2015 challenge.
+This directory contains LaTeX sources for normative problem domain descriptions and competition rules.
+We also collect past proposals and other documents about logistics for relevant events.

 Building
 --------